NowSquare/Agent-AI/CURSOR-README.md

 **📋 NOT YET IMPLEMENTED:**
 - Comprehensive testing suite
 - UI dashboard and thread views with attachment previews
-- Advanced memory management features
+- Advanced memory analytics and visualization

 ## Agent Coordination Flow with Laravel MCP